Fahrenberg/Extensions/README.md

 - Make Color Codable:  init(from: decoder), encode(to: Encoder)

 - Color <-> Hex Converter:
+    - Color(hexColor: HexColor) e.g. Color(hexColor: "#f1c5d93f")
     - Color(hex:UInt), e.g. Color(hex: 0xffc5d9AA)
-    - Color.intColor returns integer value of the color (RGBA)
+    - Color.intColor returns integer value of the color (RGBA) or nil
-    - Color(hexColor: HexColor) e.g. Color(hexColor: "#ffc5d93f")
-    - Color.hexColor returns HexColor (String) of color in RGBA, alpha = 1.0 if no alpha in Color
+    - Color.hexColor returns HexColor (String) of color in RGBA, always with alpha = FF if no alpha in Color, fatalError if not valid CGColor components (shading etc., not use case for conversion)

+- HexColor(String)
+    - hexColor: String? returns a valid formatted HexColor in uppercase or nil if string cannot be converted to a hex color.
+    - func isValidHexColor() -> Bool checks if the hex string is a valid hex color (ignores the leading `#`).
 ---------------------------------------------------
 ### Notes for converting Date into a Excel Date Serial Number.